Being the reliable one often looks like a virtue — especially at work.

 Reliability without boundaries teaches others what you will carry — indefinitely.
 It also teaches you to override your own limits in order to remain dependable.

-Strength isn’t about holding everything together alone.
-It’s about knowing what belongs to you — and what doesn’t.
+Strength is not holding everything together alone.
+It is knowing what belongs to you — and what does not.

 What are you currently holding simply because no one else has stepped forward?